Lower Your Website’s Bounce Rate

 Make a Good First Impression

-When a user visits your website, they are going to make an instant, snap judgement based on what they see.
+When a user visits your website, they are going to make an instant, snap judgment based on what they see.

 A study by Missouri University of Science and Technology found that it takes less than two-tenths of a second for online visitors to form an opinion about a brand once they look at a website.